jnyfah/CuriousX/README.md

 __Note:__ Emscripten might not compatible with the `Visual Studio generator` due to a lack of `MSBuild` integration.
 Use `Ninja` or `Makefiles` instead.

 ## Usage
-html file is located at the `web` folder, after building sucessfully, start the webserver
+html file is located at the `CompilerEditor` folder, after building sucessfully, start the webserver
 ```cmd
 emrun CompilerEditor/index.html
 ```